nltk/nltk/nltk/test/unit/PATHSEC_FILE_IO_AUDIT.md

   against the allowed data roots, closes the symlink-swap TOCTOU on write).
 - **`validate_path(path, context=…)`** immediately before a path handed to a C-extension / JVM / sqlite3 / shelve / matplotlib that `pathsec.open` can't wrap.
-- **No guessable `/tmp` defaults** → `pathsec.make_staging_dir(prefix="nltk_…")`
+- **No guessable `/tmp` defaults** → `nltk.data.make_staging_dir(prefix="nltk_…")`
-  (private 0700, unpredictable, and registered so its writes pass the sandbox even on Linux, where the shared `/tmp` root is untrusted and would otherwise refuse our own staging dir).
+  (private 0700, unpredictable, created UNDER a data root so the write is inside the sandbox on every OS; refuses if no data root is writable, rather than trusting a temp dir).
 A class with a save method exposes a lazy, reused **`save_dir`** property; a module save function returns its dir, annotated `-> str`.
 - **`allowlisted_pickle_load`** (exact-globals allowlist) for every untrusted pickle; **no** `np.load(allow_pickle=True)` on a caller path.